U.S. Treasuries

 The interest on U.S. bills, notes and bonds is federally taxable, but is exempt from state and local taxes.

 We know you can buy Treasuries at any bank, but at Edward Jones you won't just be sent on your merry way with a deposit receipt and a bond certificate.
 We'll work with you to see how and when U.S. Treasury bonds, notes and bills make sense as you progress toward your financial goals.
-And because T-bills are short-term, you should revisit your strategy every year because they will probably need to be replaced when they mature.

-Current rates
+Current Treasury bond rates

 Get up-to-date information on current bond, CD and money market rates.
 Learn more.

-How we can help
+How Edward Jones can help with U.S. Treasuries

 To learn more about whether U.S. Treasuries could play a role in your portfolio, please contact your local Edward Jones financial advisor.